rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  parasitic bureaucrats
  play God through vain attempts at controlling money.
 But this also means, for Bitcoin to be true, it must succeed as *energy money*;
  it must be the catalyst to advance our civilization.

 All Bitcoin would have to do is work.
- Every day that it works is a day that it has not been proven false.
+ Every day that it works is another day that it has not been proven false.
 We can dare to hope;
  we can look for
  [criticisms](/criticisms); or
- we can support its ascent as a true form of energy money that redeems civilization.
+ we can support Bitcoin's ascent as a true form of energy money that redeems civilization.

-The stakes are higher than we can imagine, and what happens is up to us.
+The stakes are higher than we can imagine, and what happens next, for better or worse, is up to us.
-This is our moment.